 We proactively plan for and implement project benefitting our entire Basin.

 The CWWMG conducts a self-assessment every five years, as required by the bylaws, to ensure continued regional value and increase the group’s effectiveness.
-We've just completed our second self-assessment, read about it here: 2018 Study.
-The previous assessment and recommendations can be found here 2013 Study.
+We've just completed our third self-assessment, read about it here: 2023 Study.
+The previous assessments and recommendations can be found here 2018 Study and here 2013 Study.

 Our bylaws provide the foundation on which we operate.
 Our bylaws can be viewed here.